-The Fund carries a portfolio of equity instruments of entities listed on Saudi Stock Exchange.
-The Fund Manager periodically assesses the performance and allocates resources to the business as one unit and, as such, no separate operating segments were identified for financial reporting purposes.
+The Fund carries a portfolio of equity instruments in other local funds and investments in Murabaha deals through local banks The Fund Manager periodically assesses the performance and allocates resources to the business as one unit and, as such, no separate operating segments were identified for financial reporting purposes.
 Consequently, segment reporting as required by IFRS 8 'Operating Segments' has not been disclosed.